-To effectively support such research projects, a scalable and distributed system architecture is needed to handle the vast amount of social media data generated daily by people all over the world.
-Compared with previous data intensive computing problems, social media data analysis reflects some new characteristics of Big Data which bring special research challenges for building a scalable architecture.
+Social media data analysis problems also reflect the emerging characteristics of Big Data, which bring special research challenges for developing a scalable architecture.
+On the one hand, the data source contains not only a large historical dataset at TB or even PB level, but also a high-speed stream at the rate of tens to hundreds of millions of social updates per day generated by people all over the world.
+Correspondingly, the architecture needs to provide scalable solutions not only for storing, querying, and analyzing the static historical data, but also for loading and processing the stream data in a parallel fashion.
+The loading and analysis of static data and streaming data should be handled in an integrated way, such as how an integrated general storage substrate should be provided to host both historical data and incremental changes coming from the streams.
+Another example is that online stream analysis applications should be able to use the results of batch analysis over static data for bootstrapping or checkpointing purposes.

-First of all, the data source contains not only a large historical dataset at TB or even PB level, but also a high-speed data stream at the rate of tens to hundreds of millions of social updates per dayOn the other hand, despite the large size of the whole dataset, most analyses only focus on data subsets related to specific social events or special aspects of social activities: congressional elections [42][44], protest events [40][41], social link creation [155], etc. For such research scenarios, limiting analysis computation to the exact scope of the target subsets is important in terms of both efficiency and better resource utilization.
-Therefore efficient query mechanisms for quickly locating the relevant data subsets are needed on the data storage and analysis architecture.
-With regards to query patterns, social media data is unique in that it contains not only textual content, but also rich information about the social context including time, geolocation, relationship among users on the social network, etc. Most queries involve selection of data records following constraints over both text elements and the social context such as temporal or geospacial information.
-The purpose of the queries is to extract social information such as network connections from all the selected data records rather than finding the top-K most relevant data records according to a set of text keywords.
-The result is that traditional static text indexing techniques designed for information retrieval applications do not work well for queries over social media data.
-As such, a novel indexing component that can help construct the most suitable index structures for social media data queries is a necessary aspect of the scalable analysis architecture.
+On the other hand, most analyses focus on data subsets related to specific social events or special aspects of social activities: congressional elections [42][44], protest events [40][41], social link creation [160], etc. With regards to query patterns, social media data is unique in that it contains not only textual content, but also rich information about the social context including time, geolocation, relationship among users on the social network, etc. Most queries involve selection of data records following constraints over both text elements and the social context, such as temporal or geospacial information.
+The purpose of the queries is to extract social information from all the selected data records rather than finding the top-K most relevant data records according to a set of text keywords.
+As a result, traditional static text indexing techniques [170] designed for information retrieval applications do not work well for queries over social media data.
+Therefore, a novel indexing component that can help deliver the most efficient queries over social media data is a necessary aspect of a scalable data analysis architecture.